 Rotation:

-• Teams cannot have a fixed front or back player
+• Teams cannot have a fixed front or back player, prior to serves being made.

 Substitutions: